deepansharya1111/GCP_Learnings/GCP_Architect_Learnings.md

 ~~ Sink Service: The "sink service" refers to the destination service or platform to which you want to export your logs.
 In this case, you are exporting logs to BigQuery, so "BigQuery" is the sink service.
 Google Cloud Logging allows you to export logs to various services, including BigQuery, Cloud Storage, Cloud Pub/Sub, and more.
 ~~ Sink Destination: The "sink destination" is the specific location or resource within the sink service where you want to send your logs.
 For example, when exporting logs to BigQuery, the sink destination is the BigQuery dataset and table where you want the logs to be stored.
 In your scenario, the sink destination is the "platform-logs" dataset in BigQuery.

+When you set up a log export in Google Cloud Logging, you specify both the "sink service" and the "sink destination" to define where your logs should be sent.
+This configuration ensures that the logs are efficiently and accurately transferred to the desired location for further analysis, storage, or processing.

 -----

 ~~ Cloud Memorystore is a fully managed in-memory data store service for Redis and Memcached at Google Cloud.